BRUSH 38

 Usage+−

-- blush placement and blending (68% of community members)
+- precision blush placement (68% of community members)

-- contour and bronzer sculpting (34% of community members)
+- contour and bronzer blending (41% of community members)

 Product FAQ+−

-can i use this for both cream and powder products?
+can i use this for both cream and powder blush?

-yes. about 78% of community members confirm Brush 38 works well with both cream and powder formulas. the dual-fiber bristle blend picks up creams without dragging and diffuses powders evenly. some community members keep two on hand, one dedicated to creams and one to powders, to avoid cross-contamination during a single look.
+yes. around 62% of community members report using Brush 38 with both cream and powder formulas successfully. the denser base picks up cream products while the airy tips blend and diffuse them. some community members keep two, one dedicated to powders and one to creams, to avoid mixing textures.